 Minnesota State Mankato Mace

-The Minnesota State Mankato mace was made entirely from Minnesota materials in recognition of the value and beauty of the state's natural resources and people.
+The mace was made entirely from Minnesota materials in recognition of the value and beauty of the state's natural resources and people.
 A university mace symbolizes both the university's power — overcoming ignorance and prejudice by seeking truth — and the power of the president to protect the university and its community from forces opposed to those goals.
 The mace used in each graduation ceremony was commissioned and donated by Fred and Karin Bock.
 The mace was created by Phil Swan, a Minnesota State Mankato alumnus from Prior Lake, Minnesota.

 Ostrander – Student Memorial Bell Tower